The Edinburgh Living Landscape is a long-term vision to ensure that nature is at the heart of the city’s future.

 The Living Landscape will lead to changes across the city, from bringing wildlife into people’s gardens to integrating green infrastructure into Edinburgh’s biggest networks.
 In densely populated urban areas the project will work with communities and developers to turn the grey into green.
 In the green areas of the city, the Living Landscape will make sure these areas are sustainable and resilient.
 For parks and greenspaces, this will mean changes to how some of the outdoor spaces look, with the creation of meadows and more natural areas that can be explored and enjoyed.
 For new developments, nature will be seen as an asset and natural features will be built into the infrastructure.

-Edinburgh Living Landscapes is a partnership project led by the Scottish Wildlife Trust, The City of Edinburgh Council, Royal Botanic Garden Edinburgh, Edinburgh & Lothians Greenspace Trust, The University of Edinburgh, and Butterfly Conservation Scotland.
+Edinburgh Living Landscapes is a partnership project led by the Scottish Wildlife Trust, The City of Edinburgh Council, Royal Botanic Garden Edinburgh, Edinburgh & Lothians Greenspace Trust, The University of Edinburgh, Butterfly Conservation Scotland and the RSPB.
 Working in partnership, the Edinburgh Living Landscape aims to improve the ecosystem health of Edinburgh for the benefit of local people and wildlife.

 A huge number of people, organisations, and businesses have been supported to improve the ecosystem health of Edinburgh for its residents, economy, and wildlife.
 Highlight impacts have been through the 5 flagship projects – Nature in Your Neighbourhood, Square Metre for Butterflies, Pollinator Pledge, Grey to Green Shoreline and Tree Time.
 Much more has been done behind the scenes to work with policy makers to improve the green infrastructure in our built-up areas, and researchers are gathering evidence of the benefits.
 The graphic below presents the outputs, and more detail can be found in the report here.